RomiGoldner/Thesis_Imputation_Project/README.md

 The original gene expression and surface protein counts of the 10k PBMC’s Dataset from 10X Genomics can be found: https://www.10xgenomics.com/resources/datasets/10-k-pbm-cs-from-a-healthy-donor-gene-expression-and-cell-surface-protein-3-standard-3-0-0

 To apply the pipeline for a analyzing gene expression results, either use the orignal counts or imputed counts, as desired.
-- To use MAGIC for the imputaiton, use the pipeline "MAGIC_Pipeline_analysis"
+- To use MAGIC for the imputaiton, use the pipeline "MAGIC_Pipeline_analysis.Rmd"
-- To use DeepImpute/scGNN for the imputaiton, use the pipeline "Pipeline_analysis_general" - follow the instruction of each method on its GitHub page, and upload the imputed CSV file to the pipeline.
+- To use DeepImpute/scGNN for the imputaiton, use the pipeline "Pipeline_analysis_general.Rmd" - follow the instruction of each method on its GitHub page, and upload the imputed CSV file to the pipeline.

 ** The annotations file used is attached above and needs to be downloaded to the local computer.